Janae Timmins: Relationship with Ned Parker

 Producers later decided to pair Janae with Ned Parker (Daniel O'Connor).
 Writers were tasked with creating reasons for them to share screen time together.
 So Janae hires Ned as her personal boxing trainer and he helps her with a fitness regime.
 Ned soon develops feelings for Janae but she shows no interest in him.
 Taylor-Cotter described the dynamic between Janae and Ned as a "love-hate relationship".
 There had been tension between the pair ever since he began training her.
 The actress believed the breakdown Janae and Boyd's marriage caused her character to become "very anti-men".
 When Boyd begins his recovery from a car accident, Janae gives him a friendly hug.
 Ned witnesses this and presumes they are going to reconcile.
 Ned forces Janae to undertake more intensive training to prevent her from thinking about Boyd.
 He takes her to the beach and orders her to run and swim.
 But his fitness regime causes Janae to become exhausted while in the sea and she nearly drowns.
 Taylor-Cotter explained it was the first moment Janae views Ned romantically.
-Concerned Ned had wanted to rescue her and they share a "weird moment" where Ned feels the urge to kiss Janae.
+Concerned Ned wants to rescue her and they share a "weird moment" where Ned feels the urge to kiss Janae.
 Taylor-Cotter explained "she freaks out, so Ned backs off and pretends that it was nothing.
 But surprisingly, she feels a little gutted - and starts to realise that she's attracted to Ned."
-But unlike Janae and Boyd's romance, writers decided on a "slow burning" relationship.
+But unlike Janae and Boyd's romance, writers decided on a "slow-burning" relationship.
 The actress believed that Janae rushed her into marriage with Boyd and it subsequently failed.
 So to make Janae and Ned more successful they fall in love over a greater amount of time.

 Ned's ex-girlfriend, Kirsten Gannon (Nikola Dubois), attempts to steal him away from Janae.
 Ned and Kirsten travel to Oakey for a reunion and Janae cannot make it.
-O'Connor said that Janae is "concerned" about leaving Ned alone with Kirsten because she believes they have feelings for each another.
+O'Connor said that Janae is "concerned" about leaving Ned alone with Kirsten because she believes they have feelings for each other.
 Ned is constantly reassuring Janae that nothing is going on, but Janae is aware that Kirsten is manipulative while Ned remains "oblivious".
 Janae follows the pair to the reunion and causes an argument.
 O'Connor said that Janae behaves "totally over-the-top and embarrasses Ned".
 He opined that Ned ultimately views Janae as "a bit of a loose cannon".